Roihan21/Machine-Learning-Projects/01_Molecular_Solubility_Prediction/README.md

 ## 💡 What I Learned

+Throughout this project, I learned:

-- How to build regression models with scikit-learn.
+- How to build regression models using scikit-learn.
-- How to compare multiple regression algorithms fairly.
+- How to compare multiple regression algorithms.
-- How to evaluate models using MSE and R².
+- How to evaluate regression models using MSE and R² Score.
-- How to apply hyperparameter tuning with `RandomizedSearchCV`.
+- How to improve model performance through hyperparameter tuning with `RandomizedSearchCV`.
+- How to save trained Machine Learning models using the `pickle` module.
+- How to reload a saved model and perform inference on unseen data.
-- How to document a Machine Learning project for a GitHub portfolio.
+- How to document a Machine Learning project professionally for a GitHub portfolio.

 More importantly, this project taught me that building a model isn't just about chasing better metrics — it's about understanding *why* a model performs the way it does, and being honest about what's still missing.